 It also has a more toxic type of gluten.
 Gluten is that sticky protein in wheat that holds bread together and makes it rise.
 The old fourteen-chromosome-containing wheat codes for the small number of gluten proteins, and those that it does produce are the least likely to trigger celiac disease and inflammation.
 The new dwarf wheat contains twenty-eight or twice as many chromosomes and produces a large variety of gluten proteins, including the ones most likely to cause celiac disease [and inflammation].”
 (2)

-The solution is to eliminate wheat consumption, and eat as much organic food as possible.
-If you want to know about how minimizing or giving up dairy altogether can make a huge difference in your life, click here.
+The solution is to curtail or eliminate wheat consumption, and eat as much organic food as possible.

 Mutation Breeding: Canola Oil

 Canola Oil is also genetically modified through Mutation Breeding: They did not selectively breed the plant the old fashioned way.
 They IRRADIATED IT.
 And it causes health problems.
 Here are the scientific facts: